rahuldixit2612/AskWithAnyDoc/readme.md

-# TalkDocs - Chat-Based Document Assistant
+# Interact_With_Doc - Chat-Based Document Assistant

 Introducing TalkDocs, where your documents become interactive conversation partners!
 This project brings a touch of magic to your PDFs, images (JPG, JPEG, PNG), and more, using technologies like "langchain," "llm," and the powerful vector store FAISS.